Applying for a place at Grayrigg School

 How do I make an application for a Reception place?

-If you live in Cumbria and your child was born between 1 September 2014 and 31 August 2015, they will be due to start school in the Reception year group in September 2019.
+If you live in Cumbria and your child was born between 1 September 2016 and 31 August 2017, they will be due to start school in the Reception year group in September 2021.
 You must apply to Westmorland & Furness Council for a school place under the Local Authority’s Co-ordinated Admissions Scheme.
 Our admissions policy can be found on the policies page of our website here.